Women work in a factory that makes men's suits in 10th of Ramadan City, Egypt, Feb. 22, 2006 - Reuters

 Egypt has been working on developing SMEs and has launched several initiatives and incentives to encourage them.

-Last week, MSMEDA and the Ministry of Manpower signed a MoU to prepare the youth on setting up SMEs and train workers to work in these projects.
+On Saturday, The Micro, Small, and Medium Enterprise Development Authority (MSMEDA) and the Ministry of Manpower signed a memorandum of understanding (MoU) to prepare the youth on setting up their own projects.

-Kabil said that developing SMEs is a top priority for the ministry to enhance trade and industry by 2020 as the sector represents 80 percent of Egypt’s economy.
+Trade Minister Tarek Kabil said after the signing that developing SMEs is a top priority for the ministry to enhance trade and industry by 2020 as the sector represents 80 percent of Egypt’s economy.